brijesh-rohilla/img-sizer/README.md

 # img-sizer

-customized, easy to use that can help you to compress images, with your choice
+customized, easy to use that can help you to compress images, with your choice.

 ## Supported format

 - .jpg
-- .jaeg
+- .jpeg
 - .png

 ## How to use